MeshachOpoku/X_Hospital_App/README.md

 # X_Hospital_App
 X Hospital  App is application that help hospital  professsional in carrying out duties with ease.
 Enable hospital keep records of patient and appointment
-Note :There 2 branches{Main & Master branch.
+Note :There are 2 branches{Main & Master branch}.
-Note :All code can be found in master branch  .Thanks Happy Coding!
+Note :All codes can be found in master branch  .Thanks Happy Coding!